French Basque Country

 It includes three former historic French provinces in the north-east of the traditional Basque Country totalling 2,967 km2: Lower Navarre (Basse-Navarre; Nafarroa Beherea), until 1789 nominally Kingdom of Navarre, with 1,284 km2; Labourd (Lapurdi), with 800 km2; Soule (Zuberoa), with 785 km2.
 The population included in the Basque Municipal Community amounts to 309,723 inhabitants distributed in 158 municipalities.

 It is delimited in the north by the department of Landes, in the west by the Bay of Biscay, in the south by the Southern Basque Country and in the east by Béarn (although in the Béarnese village of Esquiule, Basque is spoken), which is the eastern part of the department.
-Bayonne and Biarritz (BAB) are its chief towns, included in the Basque Eurocity Bayonne-San Sebastián Euroregion.
+Bayonne, Anglet, and Biarritz form the BAB (Bayonne-Anglet-Biarritz) agglomeration, while Saint-Jean-de-Luz is another major town, all included in the Basque Eurocity Bayonne-San Sebastián Euroregion.
 It is a popular tourist destination and is somewhat distinct from neighbouring parts of the southern Basque Country, since it was not industrialized as Biscay or Gipuzkoa and remained agricultural and a beach destination.